MIHS By Laws

 Section 1.
 Any Full Member of the Michigan Section in good standing who is also a Member in good standing of the American Industrial Hygiene Association may hold an officer position in the Michigan Section.

 Section 2.
-The officers of the Michigan Section shall be a President, President-elect, Secretary, and a Treasurer.
+The officers of the Michigan Section shall be President, President-elect, Secretary, Treasurer, and Past President.
 The President-elect, Secretary and Treasurer, shall be elected annually by the members of the Section, and shall serve until their successors are elected and installed, or until they resign or are removed.
 The President-elect shall automatically accede to the Presidency on election and installation of his or her successor.